How to Make My Window AC Colder

 STEP 1 Close Windows and Doors

-The first you should do is close any obvious windows and doors, as this will increase the overall efficiency and efficacy of your window AC.
+The first you should do is close any obvious windows and doors, as this will increase the efficiency and efficacy of your window AC.
 It’s obvious to close windows, but a lot of people forget about the doors leading to their bedroom or whatever room the air conditioning unit is located in.
 It may seem annoying to keep the door to your bedroom closed when the AC is in use, but it goes a long way to keeping things cooler.
 Moreover, it’ll prevent your A/C from working so hard; that way, you won’t have to reduce the noise of your air conditioner, which can be a challenge.

 You’ll also want to get the right amount of BTUs for your window A/C. Otherwise, it’ll be working too hard.
-Additionally, if the A/C is working harder, it’ll create more condensation, and it’s a challenge to stop an air conditioner from leaking water, which can cause mold in the walls.

 STEP 2 Move it to a Smaller Room

 Depending on the power and overall design of your air conditioner, you may need to learn how to move the AC unit.
 You see, air conditioners are only made to cool off a pre-measured location, and some smaller units really struggle to adequately cool down larger rooms.
 So if you are having trouble with the AC in the living room, for instance, consider moving it to one of the bedrooms.
+For instance, you can do this in the winter months by providing larger rooms with a bigger unit to enjoy cooler temperatures during the summer months.

-STEP 3Change or Clean the Air Filters
+STEP 3 Change or Clean the Air Filters

 Always keep up to date with air filter maintenance needs.
 Replace them or clean them according to the manufacturer’s instructions.
 Generally speaking, you should switch out or clean your air filters once every one to three months, though this varies depending on use and how dirty your air is.
+Cleaning or replacing dirty air filters is key for proper airflow in the AC system and maintaining an optimal temperature.
+This will help keep your AC running smoothly, while also improving energy efficiency.

 STAT: Whether your home is cooled by a central air system or window units, your air conditioner works by pulling outside air into your home and cooling it while transferring warmer indoor air to the outside. (source)